WordsPerMinute/gatsby-personal-site/content/blog/colombia-bogota-medellin.md

 previewPic: "../../content/blog/blog-images/colombia/Colombia-2.jpg"
 ---

-I'm re-uploading these photos while still looking for my original write-up.
+Re-uploaded these photos, and still looking for my original write-up.
-Will post the words when I find them, or rewrite what I can from memory!
+Will post the words when I find them, or what I remember from memory!

 ![](./blog-images/colombia/Colombia-13.jpg)